 The total cost of transport works in SLS CP is \$9.9 million (17% of total plan costs).
-SLS CP does not include any land costs for transport.
-It includes most of its proposed stormwater works within its transport works, instead of a separate stormwater category.
+SLS CP does not include any transport land costs.
+It includes most of its proposed stormwater works within the transport works category, instead of a separate stormwater category.